3MFConsortium/spec_core/3MF Core Specification.md

 **Bottom.** The minimum printable XY plane of the print area or the correspondent minimum plane of a model bounding box, once transformed to the output coordinate space.

-**Component.** An object that is added as an intact shape to the overall definition of another object.
+**Component.** An object that is added as an intact shape or assembly to the overall definition of another object.

 **Consumer.** A software, service, or device that reads in a 3MF Document.